polkadot-developers/polkadot-docs/develop/integrations/wallets.md

     ---

     A better way to explore Web3.
-Keep your assets safe, manage your portfolio and explore Polkadot and Ethereum apps with Talisman.
-Interact with Web3 apps, store your favourite crypto assets and manage your accounts on over 150+ Substrate and EVM networks.
+Keep your assets safe, manage your portfolio, and explore Polkadot and Ethereum apps with Talisman.
+Interact with Web3 apps, store your favorite crypto assets, and manage your accounts on over 150+ Substrate and EVM networks.
 NFT Management, ledger Support, fiat On-ramp, portfolio tracking.

     [:octicons-arrow-right-24: Reference](https://talisman.xyz/){target=\_blank}